nateberkopec/dotcom/_posts/2015-7-22-secrets-to-speedy-ruby-apps-on-heroku.md

 ### Memory bloat and swap usage

 Heroku dynos are small.
 The base 1x dyno carries just 512MB of memory, the 2X 1024MB.
 While Heroku (correctly) recommends using a worker-based multi-process web server like Puma or Unicorn, far too many Ruby developers don’t know how much memory just 1 worker uses to run their application.
 This makes it impossible to tune how many server workers are running on each dyno.
 Instead, developers turn to solutions like `puma-auto-tune`, which are extremely inaccurate and tend to over-estimate how many processes you can run on a dyno.
-I can't honestly recommend these "automatic" performance tuning solutions (worker killers and 'auto tuners' both) - I've just seen too many cases where the inaccuracy of their measurements causes the dyno to go deep into swap memory, leaving the entire application lurching along at a quarter of it's usual speed.
+I can't honestly recommend these "automatic" performance tuning solutions (worker killers and 'auto tuners' both) - I've just seen too many cases where the inaccuracy of their measurements causes the dyno to go deep into swap memory, leaving the entire application lurching along at a quarter of its usual speed.

 Thankfully, it's trivial to solve this problem ourselves.